SSARHERPS/SSAR-species-database/README.md

 - The `"Authority: YEAR"` string is optional in the space around the colon.
 The year has to match the rules [established in Issue #37](https://github.com/tigerhawkvok/SSAR-species-database/issues/37#issuecomment-105041048)

 - The validity of the taxon information is not checked.

+## Reporting bugs

+Please use the issue tracker here to report all bugs.

+**If you find a security bug**, please practice responsible disclosure!
+Email `support@velociraptorsystems.com` with the issue.
+The administrative page uses a fork of [tigerhawkvok/php-userhandler](https://github.com/tigerhawkvok/php-userhandler/tree/ssar-fork), As appropriate, report bugs or offer pull requests on the right branch.

 ## Building the application